Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Selection and Iteration - Python.md

 - [[Selection and Iteration - Python#IF Statements | IF Statements]]
 - [[Selection and Iteration - Python#CASE Statements | CASE Statements]]

-We use *these* ( $\uparrow$ ) again, to make a decisions.
-For example: if we present someone with a "*Construct Your Own Burger*" screen.
+We use *these* $\uparrow$ again, to make a decisions.
+For example: If we present someone with a "*Construct Your Own Burger*" screen.
 The program will have to make decision after the user chooses his type of "*bread*" or he *exits* the program entirely.

 # What is an Iteration?